Research

 Folk Cultivation History Project

-There has been a long history of people growing food in the city for themselves and their community, especially in communities of color.
-Yet historical archives and formal records have failed to recognize this legacy, even as the memory continued to live on as generations passed on the stories.
-This project aims to gather the folk knowledge of the memories of these forms of local food provisioning through crowd-sourcing and share the information with the public on an interactive map
+There has been a long history of people procuring food (growing, hunting, fishing, or foraging) in the city for themselves and their community, especially in communities of color.
+Yet historical archives and formal records have failed to recognize this legacy, even as the memory continued to live on as generations passed on the stories, especially among BIPOC (Black, Indigenous, People of Color) and immigrant communities.

 Social Entrepreneurialism in Gentrifying Cities